IBM/istio101/workshop/exercise-7/README.md

 1. Setting up Istio Certificate Authority (CA)

-If you have previously deployed Istio without cluster-level CA, start by redeploying Istio using istio-auth.yaml file:
+If you have previously deployed Istio without cluster-level CA, start by redeploying Istio using istio-auth.yaml file.
+The following should be run from the Istio release version directory (i.e., be sure to `cd [path_to_istio-version]` first.
+Executing the commands in a different directory would result in a *`path does not exist`* error):

 ```sh
 kubectl delete -f install/kubernetes/istio.yaml